scottish-government-design-system/designsystem.gov.scot/patterns/site-header/index.md

 When the site title appears next to a logo, it should not repeat the name of your brand, but rather be descriptive of the service being provided to the user.

 Site branding should always be left aligned and of proportionate size in the site header.
 We recommend horizontal logos at a maximum height of 40 pixels.
-For vertically-oriented sould have a maximum height of 80 pixels.
+Vertically-oriented logos should have a maximum height of 80 pixels.

 For the best display of your branding, use vector-based files such as SVG.
 Alternatively JPG or PNG files can be used but ensure these are of sufficient quality and will not distort.